Building a public Shopify application

 The first step is to verify that the request is indeed coming from Shopify.
 You will be able to verify this by performing HMAC signature validation.

-signature parameters are removed from the hash.
-Next, the keys in the hash are sorted lexicographically, and each key and value pair is joined with an ampersand (‘&’).
+hmac parameter is removed from the hash.
+Next, the remaining keys in the hash are sorted lexicographically, and each key and value pair is joined with an ampersand (‘&’).
 The resulting string is hashed with the SHA256 algorithm using the application’s secret key as the encryption key.
 The resulting digest is compared against the

 hmac parameter provided in the request.
 If the comparison is successful, you can be assured that this is a legitimate request from Shopify.